-The chair group Nutrition, Metabolism and Genomics of the Division of Human Nutrition and Health aims to contribute to a better understanding of the molecular mechanism of action of dietary nutrients and their impact on human health and metabolism.
-The group focuses on the key organs relevant for metabolism represented by the intestine, liver, adipose tissue and muscle, and the interplay between these organs and other important systems such as the microbiome.
+The mission of the Nutrition, Metabolism and Genomics group is to contribute to a better understanding of the molecular mechanism of action of dietary nutrients and their impact on human health and metabolism.
+Particular attention is given to the role of dietary lipids and fiber.

 The group contributes to the curriculum of the BSc and MSc programme in Nutrition and Health at Wageningen University & Research by offering a variety of courses on topics ranging from nutrition and health to nutritional biochemistry, advanced metabolism, and nutrigenomics.

-Journal of Biological Chemistry 289 (2014)28. - ISSN 0021-9258 - p.
-19279 - 19293.
+Journal of Biological Chemistry 293 (2018)36. - ISSN 0021-9258 - p.
+14134 - 14145.

 IL-37 expression reduces lean body mass in mice by reducing food intake